5 Ways to Check Your New Hampshire EBT Balance

 SHARE

-Your EBT card holds benefits from the Supplemental Nutrition Assistance Program (SNAP) and potentially EBT Cash from programs like Temporary Assistance for Needy Families (TANF).
-Keeping track of your balance helps with budgeting and prevents unexpected shortages.
+Your EBT card provides access to benefits from the Supplemental Nutrition Assistance Program (SNAP) and EBT Cash, such as Temporary Assistance for Needy Families (TANF).
+Knowing how to check New Hampshire EBT balance is important for household budgeting and avoiding shortages.

-This guide outlines several ways to check your New Hampshire EBT balance, from using a mobile app to calling customer service.
+This guide explains how to check EBT balance in New Hampshire using several methods, from a mobile app to calling EBT Customer Service.

 How to Check Your EBT Balance in New Hampshire

-You can check your New Hampshire EBT card funds through the ebtEDGE online portal, by using the Benny mobile app, calling the 24-hour customer service line, looking at your last store receipt, or making an inquiry at an ATM.
-Each method provides a straightforward way to access your current SNAP and EBT Cash information to help you manage your benefits.
+You can check your EBT balance in New Hampshire online, with the Benny mobile app, by phone, on your last store receipt, or at an ATM.
+Each method provides access to your current SNAP or FANF/TANF EBT Cash balance, helping you manage your household budget effectively.
+Knowing your available funds before you shop is straightforward with these options.

 1. Check Online Through ebtEDGE